jeremyjh/nested/README.md

+# Notice - deprecated

+Please note that as of v0.14.0 Elixir provides nested data structure access as part of the standard library.
+Nested will not be maintained further, and will not compile on v.0.14 or later due to name conflicts.

 # Nested

   Updates a hierarchy of heterogeneous record/collection types, given a Structure,a list of Fields and a value (or update function).